0xEVom/audits/README.md

 # EV_om's Portfolio

-## About EV_om
+## About

 I'm an independent security researcher who specializes in smart contract audits.

 Currently, I'm competing in audit contests and acting as a [lookout](https://code4rena.com/how-it-works/lookouts) on Code4rena.
-I'm currently ranked #4 on the 90-day [leaderboard](https://code4rena.com/leaderboard?timeframe=Last%2090%20days) on Code4rena and was the top performer in December and January.
+I'm currently ranked #4 on the 90-day [leaderboard](https://code4rena.com/leaderboard?timeframe=Last%2090%20days) and was the top performer in December and January.

 For private audits or security consulting, please reach out to me on: